-When developing, planners and managers would sometimes say, "Ugh, that developer mindset..."
+When developing, planners and managers sometimes say, "ㅉㅉ, the developer's mindset..."

 What is this developer mindset?

-I remember hearing it mainly when developers reacted negatively or defensively to certain developments/issues, but developers don't react that way from the start.
+I remember hearing it when developers reacted negatively or presented defensive schedules regarding development/issues, but developers don't react that way from the beginning.

-When a development project is brought up and the question "How long will it take?" is asked, and if the feature isn't completed by the date the developer suggests, after experiencing the "You set the schedule" infinite responsibility a few times, they start to set the schedule to 1.5 to 2 times longer, and they tend to answer as negatively as possible.
+When a development task is brought up and asked, "How long will it take?" and if the feature isn't completed by the date the developer provides, after experiencing the endless responsibility of "You set the schedule," they tend to set the schedule to 1.5 to 2 times longer and answer as negatively as possible.

-This is because developers are held solely responsible for situations they couldn't have anticipated before development began, but as time goes by and experience accumulates, they start to "predict" those situations and set schedules accordingly.
-Developers who become experienced may or may not keep to their schedules, but that doesn't have a positive effect on companies, especially small ones like startups.
+This is because they are held solely responsible for situations they didn't anticipate before starting development, but as time goes by and experience accumulates, they "predict" such situations and set the schedule.
+Developers who become experienced may or may not keep to the schedule, but it doesn't have a positive effect on companies, especially small ones like startups.

 Understanding the Developer Mindset and Effective Schedule Management

-When developing, planners and managers often say, "Ugh, that developer mindset..."
-In particular, this expression is often heard when developers react negatively or present schedules conservatively during the schedule estimation process.
-However, developers don't take this attitude from the start.
+When developing, planners and managers often say, "That's the developer's mindset..."
+In particular, this expression is often heard when they show a negative reaction or present a conservative schedule during the schedule estimation process.
+However, developers don't take this attitude from the beginning.

-Developers' Schedule Estimation Methods and the Formation of Defensive Attitudes
+The Developer's Schedule Estimation Method and the Formation of a Defensive Attitude

-As this experience is repeated, developers become more conservative when estimating schedules.
-For example, they may increase the estimated time by 1.5 to 2 times, or they may choose to assume the most negative scenario and answer accordingly.
-This is not a simple defense mechanism, but a reasonable response formed through experience.
-It is the result of learning that schedule adjustments are necessary, taking into account the many variables in the actual development process.
+As this experience repeats, developers become more conservative in their schedule estimation.
+For example, they may increase the estimated time by 1.5 to 2 times, or they may choose to assume the most negative scenarios and answer accordingly.
+This is not a simple defense mechanism, but a rational response formed through experience.
+It is the result of learning that schedule adjustments are necessary, considering the many unexpected variables in the actual development process.

-Experienced Developers' Schedule Predictions and the Startup Environment
+Experienced Developers' Schedule Prediction and the Startup Environment

-Developers with experience consider these variables and estimate schedules more realistically.
-However, a higher schedule adherence rate does not necessarily have a positive effect on small companies like startups.
-This is because if developers set schedules too conservatively, the company's ability to respond quickly may be reduced.
+Developers with experience consider these variables and estimate the schedule more realistically.
+However, a high schedule adherence rate does not necessarily have a positive effect on small companies like startups.
+This is because if developers set overly conservative schedules, the company's ability to respond quickly may be reduced.

-In startups, quick execution and appropriate risk management are important.
-Therefore, if the development schedule is delayed, it is important to acknowledge and flexibly respond if the developer has made sufficient effort but unavoidable problems have occurred.
-From the developer's perspective, an approach of "What problems were there, and how can we solve them?" is needed rather than the blame of "Why was the schedule delayed?"
+In a startup, quick execution and appropriate risk management are important.
+Therefore, if the development schedule is delayed, it is important to acknowledge it and respond flexibly if the developer has made sufficient efforts but unavoidable problems have occurred.
+Rather than blaming the developer with "Why was the schedule delayed?", an approach of "What problems were there, and how can we solve them?" is needed.

 Creating a Positive Culture for Collaboration with Developers

-To prevent developers from taking overly defensive attitudes, it is necessary to create a culture that accepts and acknowledges the developer's explanations when schedules are delayed, rather than rejecting them unconditionally.
-By doing so, developers will also consider the company's position more when setting schedules and can be more proactive in their work.
+To prevent developers from taking an overly defensive attitude, it is necessary to create a culture that accepts and acknowledges the developer's explanations when the schedule is delayed, rather than rejecting them unconditionally.
+That way, developers will also consider the company's perspective more when setting schedules and can be more proactive in their work.

-For example, it is important to encourage developers to respond with "I'll give it a try, even though it seems difficult" instead of saying "That won't work, it'll take a long time."
-To this end, it is essential to create a collaborative environment based on trust and to avoid a culture that excessively criticizes failure.
-Supporting developers to have a positive attitude towards new challenges will ultimately help the company grow.
+For example, it is important to encourage developers to respond with "I'll try, even though it seems difficult" instead of saying "It can't be done, it will take a long time."
+To do this, it is necessary to create a collaborative environment based on trust and avoid a culture that excessively criticizes failure.
+Supporting developers to have a positive attitude towards new challenges will ultimately help the company's growth.

 Conclusion

-The term 'developer mindset' is often used in a negative sense, but in fact, it is a realistic response formed through experience.
-For effective collaboration, it is important to understand the developer's schedule estimation method and not to overly burden them with responsibility for schedule delays.
+The phrase 'developer mindset' is often used in a negative sense, but in fact, it is a realistic response formed through experience.
+For effective collaboration, it is important to understand the developer's schedule estimation method and not to overly burden the responsibility for schedule delays.
 Through this, both developers and the company can move forward in a positive direction.